TalAter/annyang/CONTRIBUTING.md

 The tests reside in *BasicSpec.js*.
 The file contains a series of spec groups (e.g. `describe('a spec group', function() {});`) which each contain 1 or more specs (e.g. `it('should do stuff', function() {});`).
 Some of the spec groups also contain some code which runs before each spec (`beforeEach(function() {});`).

 To simulate Speech Recognition in the testing environment, annyang uses a mock object called [Corti](https://github.com/TalAter/Corti) which mocks the browser's SpeechRecognition object.
 Corti also adds a number of utility functions to the SpeechRecognition object which simulate user actions (e.g. `say('Hello there')`), and allow checking the SpeechRecognition's status (e.g. `isListening() === true`).

+annyang also has a typescript declaration file under `types/` and this is tested using [dtslint](https://github.com/Microsoft/dtslint).

 ### Reporting Bugs